Lightprotocol/token/p-token/README.md

 **Batch module:** Commented out in mod.rs.
 Batch instruction processing (discriminator 255) currently disabled.

+**Wrapped SOL (native mint):** Transfers of wrapped SOL accounts are not supported.
+The native mint lamport transfer logic in `src/processor/shared/transfer.rs` is commented out, and transfers will return `NativeNotSupported` error.

 ## License

 The code is licensed under the [Apache License Version 2.0](LICENSE)